Eisa01/mpv-scripts/README.md

 - 1.3 - **(Basic)**
 	- Added Auto Add Video to Playlist when pasting a different video by  **[ctrl]**+**[v]**
 	- Added Add to Playlist by **[ctrl]**+**[V]**
-	- Added OSD within mpv for all SmartCopyPaste action
+	- Added OSD within mpv for all SmartCopyPaste actions
 	- Some other fixes and optimizations
 ### SmartCopyPaste-Pro Changelog
 - 1.0 - **(Pro)**